-- The service is required to make active efforts to engage the family in accordance with the program guidelines. - Where families, referred by Child Safety (RIS and CSSC), do not engage with the service, the service must advise Child Safety that the family did not engage.
-This information will form part of the child protection history for the family and ensure that any further action from Child Safety will consider the family's engagement in secondary support services.
+- The service is required to make active efforts to engage the family in accordance with the program guidelines.
+Detailed information on active efforts can be found on pages four to five in The Aboriginal and Torres Strait Islander Child Placement Principle: A guide to support implementation. - Where families, referred by Child Safety (RIS and CSSC), do not engage with the service, the service must advise Child Safety that the family did not engage.
+This information will form part of the child protection history for the family and ensure that any further action from Child Safety will consider the family's engagement with secondary support services.

-Aboriginal and Torres Strait Islander family led decision making (ATSIFLDM)
+Aboriginal and Torres Strait Islander family-led decision making (ATSIFLDM)

-- Aboriginal and Torres Strait Islander family led decision making (ATSIFLDM) is delivered by the Family Participation Program and is a process whereby authority is given to parents, families and children to address problems and lead decision-making in a culturally safe space. - There are several critical elements to effective ATSIFLDM including the facilitation of the process being seen as independent of the department, where the family being is given the time to meet on their own; effective mapping of kin networks; a focus on the safety of the child, and engagement of the supports that families require to enable them to resolve challenges. - FWS staff may act as the Independent Person for a family working with the Family Participation Program.
-Where this occurs, there may be ongoing case management provided to the family after the Family Participation Program involvement has concluded. - Specific training in ATSIFLDM has been developed for FPP staff, however it is also available for FWS staff who are encouraged to undertake this training opportunity.
+- Aboriginal and Torres Strait Islander family-led decision making (ATSIFLDM) is delivered by the Family Participation Program and FWS.
+It is a process whereby authority is given to parents, families and children to address problems and lead decision-making in a culturally safe space. - There are several critical elements to effective ATSIFLDM including the facilitation of the process being seen as independent of the department, where the family is given the time to meet on their own; effective mapping of kin networks; a focus on the safety of the child, and engagement of the supports that families require to enable them to resolve challenges. - FWS staff may act as the Independent Person for a family working with the Family Participation Program.
+Where this occurs, there may be ongoing case management provided to the family after the Family Participation Program involvement has concluded. - Specific online training in ATSIFLDM has been developed and is mandatory training for FPP staff, however it is also available for FWS staff who are encouraged to undertake this training opportunity.